 You can reduce your tax bill further by structuring your savings, so they're owned by the lowest-rate taxpayer within a marriage/civil partnership.
 However, you should note that this is classified as a gift and you would lose ownership of the asset.

 There is a tax-free Personal Savings Allowance of £1,000 (or £500 for higher rate taxpayers) on the interest that you earn on your savings.

 To be eligible for the £1,000 tax-free Personal Savings Allowance your taxable income needs to be below the higher rate tax threshold.
 To be eligible for the £500 tax-free Personal Savings Allowance your taxable income needs to be below £150,000 a year.

 Dividends on shares (payments a company makes to its shareholders) are subject to income tax.

-From April 2016, the Dividend Tax Credit has been replaced by a new tax-free Dividend Allowance.
-The Dividend Allowance means that you won’t have to pay tax on the first £5,000 of your dividend income, no matter what non-dividend income you have.
+From April 2018, the Dividend Allowance means you won’t have to pay tax on the first £2,000 of your dividend income, no matter what non-dividend income you have.

 Returns on investments can be subject to Income tax, Capital Gains Tax (CGT) or both.

 Capital Gains Tax (CGT) is a tax on the gain or profit you make when you sell something that you own, such as shares.